 - The content review chapters are organized into very specific topics that makes it easy to find exactly what info you want to review.

 - Breaks down statistics problems step-by-step to make them easier to understand.

-- Only has two practice tests, which is less than most other prep books.
+- Only has four practice tests, which is fewer than most other prep books.